Mitch McConnell leaves press conference abruptly after appearing unable to speak

 Senate Republican leader tells reporters he is ‘fine’ after returning moments later

-The scene occurred as Republicans held their last weekly press briefing before the August recess, and discussed remaining business including the chamber’s effort to pass a defense spending bill before the holiday begins.
+The scene occurred as Republicans held their last weekly press briefing before the August recess, and discussed remaining business including the chamber’s effort to pass a defence spending bill before the holiday begins.

 He did so, only to come back a few minutes later, and refused to elaborate on what had just occurred.